Summary

 How to use

-The RATE function takes six separate arguments, three of which are required as explained below.
+The RATE function takes six arguments, the first three of which are required:

-pv (optional) - The present value.
+• pv (required) - The present value.
 This is the cash balance required after all payments have been made.

-type (optional) - type is a boolean that controls when when payments are due.
-Use 0 for payments due at the end of the period (regular annuities) and 1 for payments due at the end of the period (annuities due).
+• type (optional) - type is a boolean that controls when payments are due.
+Use 0 for payments due at the end of the period (regular annuities) and 1 for payments due at the beginning of the period (annuities due).
 Type defaults to 0 (end of period).

 Example